TXH2020/MainRepo/Projects/ESP8266-IOT/readme.md

 This is a project to send sensor readings to a Thingspeak Web Dashboard for visualization.

+The file dht11.txt contains the code to be loaded onto the ESP8266 microcontroller.

 The images 5845 and 5851 display the temperature and humidity values recorded by a DHT11 sensor interfaced with an ESP8266.

 The image 5254 shows the live setup of the hardware.
 Note that I used Arduino Uno only to provide 5V to DHT11.
 We can use any